projectacrn/acrn-hypervisor/doc/tutorials/using_partition_mode_on_up2.rst

      $ sudo cp build/acrn.32.out /boot

 #.
 Modify the ``/etc/grub.d/40_custom`` file to create a new GRUB entry
-   that will multi-boot the ACRN hypervisor and the UOS kernel image
+   that will multi-boot the ACRN hypervisor and the User VM kernel image

    Append the following configuration to the ``/etc/grub.d/40_custom`` file: